turingschool/lesson_plans/ruby_03-professional_rails_applications/multitenancy_authorization.markdown

 * What other parts of our application will need to interact with this object?
 * What sort of interface would we like to see to interact with the Permission object?

+## Hotseat Workshop 2 - Using permission object to encapsulate authorization logic

+Let's work through the process of implementing these features.

+## Discussion - Extending our permissions model to handle store-specific authorization

+So we've added a flexible permissions model and refactored it to better encapsulate the logic within a dedicated object.

+But something is still missing.
+We haven't yet tackled the problem of authorizing users across multiple stores.
+That is, we need a way to ensure that a user who's authorized as an admin for Store A can't manipulate the items of Store B.

+Can we boil down the main component missing from our authorization system?

+* How can we modify the relationship so that roles can be connected to users as well as to specific stores?
+* What changes in our authorization logic are needed to account for this new information?

+## Solo Workshop 3 - Scoping permissions by store

+Working by yourself, modify the existing authorization model to account for store-based as well as user-based authorization:

+1. Add a `store_id` column to the UserRoles table
+2. Add a test to verify that a user authorized for one store can't edit items of another store
+3. Modify the `Permissions` object to account for this additional logic.
+You may need to modify its existing APIs.
+Don't forget to add unit tests for this step.

 ## Procedure

 1. rails g model Role name:string